Refurbishing Car Seats: DIY Guide to Upholstering Automotive Interiors

 Step 5: Cutting and Sewing the New Upholstery

 Using the old upholstery pieces as templates, carefully cut out new fabric pieces for each seat section.
 Take note of any patterns or designs on the original upholstery and align them appropriately on the new fabric for a seamless appearance.
-Use a sewing machine or hand stitching techniques to sew together the various fabric pieces, ensuring they fit snugly around the seat foam and frame.
+Use a sewing machine or hand‑stitching techniques to sew together the various fabric pieces, ensuring they fit snugly around the seat foam and frame.

 Reading more:

-- The Top 5 Mistakes to Avoid When Buying Upholstery Fabric from Wholesale Suppliers
+- The Top 5 Mistakes to Avoid When Fixing Ripped Upholstery (And How to Fix Them)

 Step 6: Installing the New Upholstery